codeitcodes/codeit/README.md

   <a href="https://twitter.com/codeitcodes"><img src="/icons/social/twitter.svg" width="36" height="26"></a>
 </p>
 <h4>Platforms</h4>
-Codeit is supported on Chrome for Android, Windows, macOS and Linux
+Codeit is supported on Chrome for Android, Windows, macOS and Linux,
-and Safari on iOS.
+as well as Safari on iOS.